 This project has been delayed for well over a year because ABC No Rio's legal, construction and engineer teams have been unable to execute license access agreements and protection plans with adjacent property owners preventing the project from moving forward.
 The agreements and protection plans are required by the City of New York Department of Buildings before approval for construction work can be granted.
-LMDC management has requested the assistance of the New York City Economic Development Corporation (EDC) representing the City of New York to resolve this matter but little progress has been made.
+LMDC management has requested the assistance of the New York City Economic Development Corporation (EDC) representing the City of New York to resolve this matter and some progress has been made indicating that the project is close to moving forward

 The planned project has been redesigned to alleviate some issues the adjacent property owners had.
-If these issues can be resolved, construction can begin later this year or in the beginning of 2023 and the foundation work which LMDC is funding could be completed in just a few months.
+Construction is expected to begin in the summer and the foundation work which LMDC is funding should be completed in just a few months allowing the project to be closed in 2023 or early 2024.